makrai/notes/poth2311-adapters-lib.md

 ### 3.3.1 Single Methods

-* introduce parameters in new feed-forward modules such as bottleneck adapters (Houlsby+ 2019),
+* introduce parameters in new feed-forward modules eg bottleneck adapters (Houlsby+ 2019),
-* introduce prompts at different locations such as Parallel prefix tuning (Li and Liang, 2021),
+* introduce prompts at different locations such as Parallel prefix tuning (Li and Liang, 2021)
 * reparameterize existing modules such as LoRA (Hu+ 2022) or
-* re-scale their output representations such as (IA)³ (Liu+ 2022).
-Detailed
+* re-scale their output representations such as (IA)³ (Liu+ 2022)
-* Appendix A, see also Table 2 again.
+* Details: Appendix A, see also Table 2 again

 ### 3.3.2 Complex Methods

-* combining fine-tuning methods and configurations for joint training has proven to be beneficial (He+ 2022; Mao+ 2022).
-To make this process easier,
+* combining fine-tuning methods and configurations for joint training is benef (He+ 2022; Mao+ 2022)
-* Adapters provides the possibility to group multiple configuration instances using the ConfigUnion class.
-This flexible mechanism allows easy
+* Adapters provides the possibility to group multiple configuration instances using the ConfigUnion class
   * integration of multiple complex methods proposed in the literature (as the two examples outlined below), as well as the
-  * construction of other, new complex configurations currently not available nor benchmarked in the literature (Zhou+ 2023).
+  * construction of other, new complex configurations currently not available nor benchmarked in the literature (Zhou+ 2023)
     * Han Zhou, Xingchen Wan, Ivan Vulić, and Anna Korhonen.
 2023.
       AutoPEFT: Automatic configuration search for parameter-efficient
       fine-tuning.